 10. KEEP IT IN THE BAG OR FOIL UNTIL CARVING

-The turkey will be finished cooking when the thigh temperature is 155 degrees.
-It will come up to the optimum temperature of 165 degrees as you let it rest before carving.
+The turkey will be finished cooking when the thigh temperature is 155*.
+It will come up to the optimum temperature of 165* as you let it rest before carving.

-You can let your turkey sit for an hour before carving and serving, BUT ONLY IF YOU LEAVE THE COOKING BAG OR FOIL CLOSED.
+You can let your turkey sit for up to an hour before carving and serving, BUT ONLY IF YOU LEAVE THE COOKING BAG OR FOIL CLOSED.

-If you have other things that need to go into the oven, get them right in, or cook them ahead in a crock pot , electric fry pan or stove top.
-Don’t take any chances on letting that turkey get into the danger zone.
-(41-135 degrees).
+If you have other things that need to go into the oven, get them in immediately while the turkey rests, or cook them ahead in a crock pot , electric fry pan or stove top.
+Don’t take any chances on letting that turkey get into the danger zone (41*-139*).

 “Enter into his gates with thanksgiving, and into his courts with praise: be thankful unto him, and bless his name.”